-Non-controlling interest assets have arisen on the accumulated losses incurred in Colorado Cancer Therapeutics, a company owned two-thirds by Arch Biopartners Inc. Based on the fact that Colorado Cancer Therapeutics has not generated revenue to date, and based on the number of variables in determining the value of any potential recoverability, management has valued the non-controlling interest assets at a nominal value of \$1 and has record any resulting change in value for each quarter to the consolidate interim statement of loss.
+Non-controlling interest assets have arisen on the accumulated losses incurred in Colorado Cancer Therapeutics, a company owned two-thirds by Arch Biopartners Inc. Based on the fact that Colorado Cancer Therapeutics has not generated revenue to date, and based on the number of variables in determining the value of any potential recovery, management has valued the non-controlling interest assets at a nominal value of \$1 and has recorded any resulting change in value for each quarter in the consolidated statement of loss.